falkr/ttm4115/pages/prep-statemachines.md

 ## States

-Pay attention to the state symbol.
-It's a rectangle with some rounded corners, nothing else!

----
-type: figure
-source: figures/statemachines/state-shapes.svg
----

 State symbols with the same name refer to the same state.
 This means, we can use a copy of the state symbol to make our layout easier, without changing what we actually mean by the diagram.
 For instance, we can remove the long arrow from state `yellow` to state `red` just by having another copy of the symbol for state `red`:

 ---